MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser, and required me to write a pretty complex tokenizer and parser with many tests for my mod converter, compared to if it had been say JSON.

-And while I love Lua, it was the bane of the community's existence, as it resulted in hundreds of mod bug reports in our Discord server.
+And while I love Lua, it was the bane of the community's existence, as it resulted in an endless flood of hundreds of mod bug reports in our Discord server.
 These were incredibly hard to find and fix (though we all did our best), due to Lua's interpreted nature of for example printing `nil` if a player happened to use a gun that ran `print(human.property_that_was_removed_from_the_game)`.
 Ideally this mod would refuse to run at all until the bug was fixed, like with any compiled language.

 All in all, maintaining these mods for the community was an unnecessarily ridiculous amount of work.